rafaeljimenez01/iot-trashcan-tracking/README.md

 Please note:
   Trig & Echo are for the ultrasonic sensor

 3. In order to connect to wifi.
 The node ESP8266 will go into hotspot mode and you should connect to it utilizing your phone.
 It may show a pop up asking you to connect to any nearby wifi, please connect this will give the microchip your wifi information.
-If no pop-up is shown please open try to open any website on your phone.
+If no pop-up is shown please try to open any website on your phone.

 4. LED should blink and then stay on - showing you the chip is connected to wifi